bacnguyencong/CytoDMLMJ/experiments/Application_1+Dataset_1/README.md

 # Application 1: Synthetic microbial communities
 ## Dataset 1: In Silico Bacterial Communities
 We will illustrate our approach with a reduced number of communities.
 This data can be found in the folder ``experiments/Application_1+Dataset_1/data/``.
-The full dataset can be accessed via [FlowRepository (ID: FR-FCM-ZY6M)](https://flowrepository.org/experiments/1238).
+The full dataset was originally published in [1] and can be accessed via [FlowRepository (ID: FR-FCM-ZY6M)](https://flowrepository.org/experiments/1238).
 Results using the full dataset can be found in the folder ``experiments/Application_1+Dataset_1/output/``

 ### Example